 Analyzing response sentiment is a good way to identify potential issues or biased NPS data.
 It will also help you prioritize feedback since a Promoter with negative feedback deserves your immediate attention, and if you act in a timely manner, you can avoid losing a potential long-term customer.

 There is nothing more powerful than seeing your brand through the eyes of your customers.
 However, if you receive thousands of NPS responses, sorting through the received feedback becomes challenging since there is too much feedback to analyze manually, no consistent criteria to rely on, and a lack of granularity involved.

 Fortunately, there are several automated text analysis solutions, like MonkeyLearn or Thematic, enabling you to process high volumes of NPS responses automatically, and ensure consistent tagging criteria, around the clock.

 Text analytics applied to NPS responses can help identify common customer pain points by grouping feedback into theme buckets (tags), allowing you to understand how to improve.
 You would be able to group the Promoters, Passives, and Detractors, and find the most prevalent tags in their responses.

 The variety of data received following this survey text analysis is an incredible opportunity to take action and convert weaknesses into strengths.

 7. Take Feedback Analysis Seriously, and Act on It

-Businesses which are keen on building long-lasting customer relationships are increasingly turning to customer satisfaction surveys to measure and improve their customer experience.
-NPS surveys can help you gain a lot of helpful insights regarding how your customers really feel about your brand.
+Businesses that are keen on building long-lasting customer relationships are increasingly turning to customer satisfaction surveys to measure and improve their customer experience.
+NPS surveys can help you gain a lot of valuable insights as to how customers really feel about your brand.